microsoft/STL/README.md

 might implement some or all of a TS, often when we're working on the specification itself.)

-If you're proposing a feature to WG21 (the C++ Standardization Committee), you're welcome (and encouraged!) to use our code as a base for proof-of-concept implementation.
+If you're proposing a feature to WG21 (the C++ Standardization Committee), you're welcome (and encouraged!) to use our code as a base for a proof-of-concept implementation.
 These non-goals simply mean that we're unable to consider pull requests for a proposed feature until it has been voted into a Working Paper.
 After that happens, we'll be delighted to review a production-ready pull request.